LauraBeatris/marketplace-rn/README.md

 * Explore products
 * Add products to cart

-It's important to mention that the products data are retrieved by a fake API using a package called [JSON Server](https://github.com/typicode/json-server).
+It's important to mention that the products data are retrieved from a fake API using a package called [JSON Server](https://github.com/typicode/json-server).

 # :construction_worker: Installation